 Cost of education in Pakistan

 Schooling is free (and compulsory) for all children aged 5 to 16.
-That said, expat parents will find that the standard of education at public schools is considerably lacking and therefore will likely send their child to one of the international schools located in Islamabad, Karachi or other main cities.
+That said, expat parents will find that the standard of education at public schools is considerably lacking.
+With this in mind, you’ll likely send your child to one of the international schools located in Islamabad, Karachi, or other main cities.

 School fees for international schools can be pricey, and there may be additional costs for extras such as uniforms, stationery, extracurricular activities and school transport.
 While international schools are costly, their standard of teaching and facilities typically justify the cost.